MystenLabs/sui/doc/src/explore/tutorials.md

 Mutated Objects:
 38B89FE9F4A4823F1406938E87A8767CBD7F0B93 SequenceNumber(2) o#26dbaf7ec2032a6270a45498ad46ac0b1ddbc361fcff20cadafaf5d39b8181b1
 ```
 The above call created 3 objects.
 For each object, it printed out a tuple of 3 values (object_id, version, object_digest).
 Object ID is what we care about here.
 Since we don't have a real application here to display things for us, we need a bit of object printing magic to figure out which object is which.
-Print out the metadata of each created object (replace the object ID with what you see on your screen):
+Let's print out the metadata of each created object (replace the object ID with what you see on your screen):
 ```
 $ ./wallet --no-shell object --id 5851B7EA07B93E68696BC0CF811D2E266DFB880D
 Owner: AddressOwner(k#251cf224b6ba3a019d04b6041357c20490f7a322)